 Take a look at this example:

-Organisation and local business information is schema markup that every business should implement on their website.
+Organization and local business information is a schema markup that every business should implement on their website.
 This includes markup for:

 Amenities – e.g. free Wi-Fi, disabled access

 For a hotel, it looks something like this:

 For hotels, there’s now a structure to describe nearly every aspect of your business, right down to the types of accommodations available.
 These can also include the square footage of the space, and the size and number of beds.

 Like we said, you can get down into the details of almost everything about your business.
 But the key is to only tell Google, and therefore searchers, the most important elements.

 Products and offers markup

 Do you sell products online?
 For eCommerce sites, product schema is a way to provide clear and helpful information around prices, stock levels, product reviews and deals.